-The Sage-grouse coordinated consulting team has expended significant efforts for the following contractual purposes:
+The Sage-grouse Coordinated Consulting Team has and will continue to expend significant efforts toward the following contractual purposes:

 Legal Strategies

 Educating Members of Congress

 Administrative Strategies

 Engaging the Public in the Process

 LEGAL STRATEGIES

 As with many species, the legal and administrative history of Greater Sage-grouse and efforts to force an Endangered Species Act listing is long, convoluted, and full of controversy.
 The push to list Sage-grouse as an endangered species began over 31 years ago.
 Understanding the reasons for which an ESA listing has been proposed is helpful to understand the legal strategies the Sage-grouse Coordinated Consulting Team utilized to protect the interests of the State of Utah.